DNnate/CISSP-Study-Resources/CISSP-Domain-3-Objectives.md

     - ECC - Elliptic Curve Algorithm, Size Variable (smaller key size due to 160 EC Key = 1024 RSA)
     - TLS - In TLS, both the server and the client communicate using an ephemeral symmetric session key.
 They exchange this key using asymmetric cryptography, but all encrypted content is ­protected using symmetric cryptography.

+- **Key Excahnge Algorithms**:
+    - Diffie-Hellman (DH): Based on the mathematical difficulty of the discrete logarithm problem.
+Susceptible to man-in-the-middle attacks if not properly authenticated.
+Variants include Ephemeral Diffie-Hellman (DHE) for forward secrecy.
+    - RSA (Rivest-Shamir-Adleman): Public key algorithm that can be used for both encryption and digital signatures, including key exchange.
+Based on the computational difficulty of factoring large prime numbers.
+Can be used to securely exchange symmetric keys by encrypting them with the recipient’s public key.
+    - Elliptic Curve Diffie-Hellman (ECDH): An adaptation of Diffie-Hellman using elliptic curve cryptography to provide equivalent security with smaller key sizes.
+More efficient and faster compared to traditional Diffie-Hellman.
+Commonly used in modern secure communications (e.g., TLS).
+    - Elliptic Curve Integrated Encryption Scheme (ECIES): Combines elliptic curve cryptography for key exchange with symmetric encryption and message authentication.
+Provides confidentiality, integrity, and authenticity.
+Utilizes ECDH for key exchange and AES for encryption.
+    - Menezes-Qu-Vanstone (MQV): An authenticated protocol for key exchange using elliptic curves, enhancing security by incorporating digital signatures.
+Provides resistance to certain attacks.
+Used in various standards, including IEEE P1363 and NIST.
+    - Station-to-Station (STS) Protocol: Combines Diffie-Hellman key exchange with digital signatures to authenticate the communicating parties.
+Mitigates man-in-the-middle attacks by authenticating the exchanged keys.
+Utilizes both public key cryptography and Diffie-Hellman.
+    - Internet Key Exchange (IKE): A protocol used to set up a secure and authenticated communication channel, often used with IPsec.
+Supports mutual authentication and dynamic key exchange.
+    - Secure Remote Password (SRP): A password-based key exchange protocol that ensures mutual authentication without transmitting the actual password.
+Provides resistance against dictionary attacks and man-in-the-middle attacks.
+Useful in secure login scenarios where passwords are used.

 **In a zero-knowledge proof**, one individual demonstrates to another that they can achieve a result that requires sensitive information without actually disclosing the sensitive information

 - **TEMPEST-derived technology** allows the electronic emanations that devices produce (known as Van Eck radiation) to be read from a distance (this process is known as Van Eck phreaking).
 TEMPEST eavesdropping or Van Eck phreaking countermeasures include the following: